fortesg/fortrantestgenerator/README.md

 * `Python 2.7` (Python 3+ is currently not supported, but all uncompatible stuff will be removed in the future)
 * The `Cheetah Template Engine`: https://github.com/cheetahtemplate/cheetah (Unfortunately, development and support here has stopped during the development of FTG, but there is now a fork on: https://github.com/CheetahTemplate3/cheetah3, which has not yet been tested with FTG though.)
-* This modified version of the `SerialBox` library: https://github.com/fortesg/serialbox
+* This modified version of the `SerialBox` library: https://github.com/fortesg/serialbox-ftg
 * `FortranCallgraph`: https://github.com/fortesg/fortrancallgraph

 ## Quick Start Guide

-#### 1. Get and install `SerialBox`
+#### 1. Get and install `SerialBox-ftg`
-... from here: https://github.com/fortesg/serialbox and learn how to built your application with it.
+... from here: https://github.com/fortesg/serialbox-ftg and learn how to built your application with it.

 #### 2. Get and install the `Cheetah Template Engine`
 ...from here: https://github.com/cheetahtemplate/cheetah or here: https://github.com/CheetahTemplate3/cheetah3 or just look if your OS provides a package (e.g. Ubuntu does).